Çatalhöyük: Archaeology

 Mellaart was banned from Turkey for his involvement in the Dorak affair, in which he published drawings of supposedly important Bronze Age artifacts that later went missing.
-After this scandal, the site lay idle until 1993, when excavations began under the leadership of Ian Hodder, then at the University of Cambridge.
+After this scandal, the site lay idle until 1993, when excavations began under the leadership of British Ian Hodder, then at the University of Cambridge.
 The Hodder-led excavations ended in 2018.
 The first two seasons of work were surface surveys with excavation beginning in 1995.
 Hodder, a former student of Mellaart, chose the site as the first "real world" test of his controversial theory of post-processual archaeology.
 The site has always had a strong research emphasis upon engagement with digital methodologies, driven by the project's experimental and reflexive methodological framework.
-According to Mickel, Hodder's Çatalhöyük Research Project (ÇRP) established itself as a site for progressive methodologiesin terms of adaptable and democratized recording, integration of computerized technologies, sampling strategies, and community involvement."
+According to Mickel, Hodder's Çatalhöyük Research Project (ÇRP) established itself as a site for progressive methodologiesin terms of adaptable and democratised recording, integration of computerised technologies, sampling strategies, and community involvement."